schellingb/dosbox-pure/README.md

 Then gradually until at max 59MB and more, it will be written out 60 seconds after the last file modification.

 ## Features not yet implemented

-### Load dosbox.conf
-It would be nice to be able to load a `dosbox.conf` file if it exists in the loaded game directory (for example inside the ZIP file).
-Ideally this would then hide all the options that have been overwritten by that `.conf` file in the core options list.

 ### Store ZIP seek index into save file
 When a DOS games opens a large file and wants to read some data from near the end of the file,